GRB 090423: Significance

 With a redshift of z = 8.2, at the time of observation, the burst was the most distant known object of any kind with a spectroscopic redshift.
 GRB 090423 was also the oldest known object in the Universe, apart from the Methuselah star.
-As the light from the burst took approximately 13 billion years to reach Earth.
+The light from the burst took approximately 13 billion years to reach Earth.
 Another gamma-ray burst, GRB 090429B, was subsequently found to have a photometric redshift of 9.4, which surpasses that of GRB 090423, although the comparatively large error bars from the photometric redshift technique mean that the GRB 090429B result is much less certain.
 The burst occurred when the Universe was approximately one twentieth of its present age.
 Prior to the observations done on GRB 090423, the previous record holder for age and distance for GRBs was GRB 080913, which was observed in September 2008.
 That burst had a redshift of 6.7, placing it approximately 190 million light-years closer to Earth than GRB 090423.
 Derek Fox, who led the observations done by Pennsylvania State University, suggests that the GRB was most likely the result of the explosion of a massive star and its demise, which would probably have signalled the birth of a black hole.
 The event occurred roughly 630 million years after the Big Bang, confirming that massive stellar births (and deaths) did indeed occur in the very early Universe.
 When the burst occurred it was 3.3 billion ly away from our position, but due to the expansion of the universe and the movement of galaxies, the originating galaxy is now 30 billion ly away.

 Joshua Bloom of the University of California, Berkeley, who was able to observe the location of the GRB at the Gemini South telescope in Chile, called the discovery of GRB 090423 a "watershed event" as it marked "the beginning of the study of the universe as it was before most of the structure that we know about today came into being."
 Nial Tanvir, who was part of the VLT team, suggests that gamma-ray bursts provide a unique tool to study the universe at early times because everything else is too faint to be observed.
 For instance, the first generation of stars have yet to be directly observed, but the progenitor of GRB 090423 may belong to this class.
 These early stars are expected to contribute to the reionisation of the universe, a process which ended at a redshift of about 6.
 As more powerful telescopes begin operation, such as the James Webb Space Telescope, launched in December 2021, astronomers hope to pinpoint the locations of faint GRB host galaxies by observing blasts similar to that of GRB 090423.